Mrsebastino/First-Milestone/README.md

  mobile version and moved the social icon to the center.
  In the contact section, i used a  contact form and a button submit form from Bootstraps, i have customised the form and left the button as it is.

-I had an horizontal overflow,
 Bug encountered.
+I have an horizontal overflow, and when i tried to fix it by adjusting |container-fluid| it affect the mobile version.
+I have look using node removal in chrome devtools and couldn't find anything.
-At the moment when i click on the logo in the nav bar and in the footer it goes from orange to white which is expected but just before it refresh the page it goes blue for a few second.
+ At one stage when i clicked on the logo in the nav bar and in the footer it went from orange to white which was expected but just before it refresh the page it went blue for a few second.
 None of the other hover animation for events, quotes and contact had that problem.
-The bugs were fixed by asking on Slack, Googling and using devtools.
+That particular bug was fixed by changing the colors all toghther, It is now white and the text enlarge when hovered.

 <h3>Testing</h3>